kbordon/js-wk4-codereview/README.md

 - ~~React ToDo:~~

 * I decided to try a different tutorial for react learning.
+Codecademy: lesson 1
+  * JSX is an extension for Javascript, looks like HTML but is used in Javascript files
+  * has to be compiled
+  * expressions
+  * attributes
+  * can have nesting and multiple elements but there can only be one outermost element lesson 2
+  *

 ## Design
  Typewolf, Beautiful Web Type, Font Pair, and Typ.io.